snepaul179/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/README.md

 After all the research and Data gathering, our next step was to understand the type of data we have and what kind of new features we can generate.

 First step was to combine all the fragmented data and turn them into usable fields.
 Mostly all the data was in a string format.
-So we convereted all the dollar values($) into `float` data type and all the dates and years were coverted to `datetime` data type.
+So we converted all the dollar values($) into `float` data type and all the dates and years were coverted to `datetime` data type.

 From our research we realized that due to production accounting methods most of the movies dont make profit on paper.
 As per stephenfollows.com market budget (not included) could be as much as production budget.
 However, revenue generation for movies can continue after movie have stopped showing in theaters.
 So to keep it simple we only used profit generated as ratio based on production cost and Global/Domestic/Worldwide revenues.